chstan/autodiDAQt/docs/source/terminology.rst

 ===========

-Collected here are some terminology used throughout the documentation and in the DAQuiri source.
-Hopefully they are useful in understanding the documentation and in appreciating the philosophy behind decisions and compromises DAQuiri has made.
+Collected here are some terminology used throughout the documentation and in the autodidaqt source.
+Hopefully they are useful in understanding the documentation and in appreciating the philosophy behind decisions and compromises autodidaqt has made.

 ----